mrtstr/obsidian/mathematics/optimization/sequential quadratic programming (SQP).md

 - this problem can be solved using a [[penalty methods CNLP]]

 ##### newton step
-- then we can performe a [[newton method]] step to minimize the problem
+- then we can performe a [[newton methode]] step to minimize the problem
 $$
 \left(\begin{matrix}
 x^{(k+1)} \\